akkigulati/SD/News_Automate/README.md

 I have implemented an automation script using puppeteer and NodeJS.
 It consists of two parts:

 ## News Scrap
-It will scrap the details of the top N trending news like headline & Link of the news and downloads the related image.
+It will scrap the details of the top N trending news from indiatoday website like headline & Link of the news and downloads the related image.
 Data will be stored in News.json file.

 ## Facebook Automate